friemen/reactor/README.md

 **lift** -- Macro that takes a sexp, lifts it (and all subexpressions) and returns a signal that changes whenever a value of the signals of the sexp changes.

-**bind!** -- Connects input with output signals.
+**bind!** -- Connects input signals with one output signal.
 On every value change a function is applied to current input values.
-The resulting values are set as value to the output signals.
+The resulting value is set as value to the output signal.

 **process-with** -- Subscribes a listener function to a signal that is invoked upon value changes.